-Foothills serves customers through a large grocery retail and food service network spanning across Western Canada, with a production facility located in Calgary, Alberta, supported by two storage and distribution facilities in Edmonton, Alberta, and Kelowna, BC.
+Foothills serves customers through a large grocery retail and food service network spanning across Western Canada, with a production facility located in Calgary, Alberta, supported by two storage and distribution facilities in Edmonton, Alberta, and Kelowna, British Columbia.
 Foothills' Calgary headquarters, located at 2825 Bonnybrook Road SE, include the manufacturing plant, warehouse and distribution facility, and office space for administrative and management personnel.
-The Edmonton and Kelowna facilities are ideally located to streamline Foothills' distribution capabilities in Northern Alberta and central B.C., so that customers receive their products in top quality and with minimum risk of spoilage.
-All real estate is owned directly by Foothills itself, with the exception of the Kelowna warehouse which was sold in 2023 and is now a lease.
+The Edmonton and Kelowna facilities are ideally located to streamline Foothills' distribution capabilities in Northern Alberta and central British Columbia, so that customers receive their products in top quality and with minimum risk of spoilage.
+All real estate is owned directly by Foothills itself, with the exception of the Kelowna warehouse which was sold in 2023 in a sale-leaseback transaction.